maybebool/airpath-docs/docs/intro.md

 ## Next Steps

 Ready to get started?
 Head to the [Requirements](./getting-started/requirements) page to check compatibility, then follow the [Installation](./getting-started/installation) guide to add AirPath to your project.

-{/*
-IMAGE PLACEHOLDER: Hero image showing a swarm of drones navigating around a mountainous terrain with visible path lines.
-Should showcase the 3D nature of the pathfinding with paths going over and around terrain features.
-*/}